Skip to main content

 • a panic attack will make you look stupid or feel embarrassed in front of other people

-• a panic attack will be life threatening – for example, you may be worried your heart will stop or you'll be unable to breathe
+• a panic attack will be life threatening - for example, you may be worried your heart will stop or you'll not be able to breathe

-• you would be unable to escape from a place or situation if you were to have a panic attack
+• you may not be able to leave a place or situation

 • you're losing your sanity